Yakeeeeee/BudgetBuddy/README.md

 ---

-*BudgetBuddy is your companion for smarter budgeting and
+*BudgetBuddy is your companion for smarter budgeting and financial wellness!*